 5 Basic & Beautiful Piping Tips

 Piping tips might seem intimidating, so let’s break everything down in this simple piping tips 101 course.
-It takes a little practice, some visual guidance, and a really dependable frosting recipe like my sturdy creamy vanilla buttercream.
+It takes a little practice, some visual guidance, and a really dependable frosting recipe like my sturdy creamy vanilla buttercream, or this not so sweet whipped frosting.
 I gravitate towards the following 5 piping tips.
 Each create a completely different look, so that’s why it’s a wonderful starter collection.
-(And these tips won’t break the bank– they’re each pretty inexpensive.)
+(And these tips won’t break the bank—they’re each pretty inexpensive.)

 One note: I create TWO looks with the Wilton 1M.
 That’s the tip I use and recommend for two-toned frosting roses, but it’s also the tip I use to create soft-serve looking swirls as shown in the video tutorial above.